aadityasingh13/Maven-Market-Analysis/README.md

 - **Data Cleaning & Transformation** done in Power Query.

 ## 📂 Repository Contents
-- `Sales_Dashboard.pbix` → Power BI file containing the full interactive dashboard.
+- `maven market analysis.pbix` → Power BI file containing the full interactive dashboard.
 - `/screenshots/` → Key views of the dashboard (static images for quick preview).

 ## 🚀 How to Use